 When married in community of property and only one person has debt, can he or she apply for debt review without their spouse?

-Married in community in property means the debt is jointly both persons responsibility whether one made the debt or not.
-The debt review application is a legal process, the legal status of the marriage is then taken into account which means both husband and wife will form part the process to seek the help of a registered debt counsellor.
+Married in community of property means the debt is the couple’s responsibility, whether the debt is only on the one name or not.
+The debt review application is a legal process, the legal status of the marriage is binding which means both husband and wife will form part of the process to seek the help of a registered debt counsellor.

-So, the answer is No. The consumer can’t apply for a single application without the other party being part of such a debt review.
+So, the answer is No. The consumer cannot apply for a single debt review assessment without the other party

 When married out of community of property, how does it affect the person that is not in financial trouble?